 EartHand Gleaners Society has significantly furthered MOP’s original mandate as a platform for community environmental art engagement.
 The society is actively engaged in interdisciplinary interventions that use materials harvested from MOP to re-examine the creative potential in under-used urban zones.

 The EYA currently works with EartHand Gleaners to maintain the MOP garden.
-Click here for more information on how to get involved.

 Located in North China Creek Park, on the corner of 6th and St. Catherins Aves.